brennelul/bbbbmatrix/README.md

 make
 ```

-If you want to run tests, you'll need GTest installed
+If you want to run tests, please install GTest

 #### Ubuntu/Debian
 ```bash